History of the House / 1945 to 1949 - William Martin Murphy

 William and Norah sold the house at auction in March 1949 to Lily Margaret Graham Gough.

 In 1957 William Martin Murphy moved to London and became the Advertising Manager of The Daily Mirror in London.
 Subsequently he was also Advertising Manager of Radio Luxembourg. .
-Some time after he was Media Director of Dorlands and Erwin Wasey advertising agency.
+Some time after he was Media Director of Dorlands and Crawfords Advertising agency.
+He was also the Media Director at the UK's Mental Health Society.

 William Martin Murphy died on the 12th July 1981.

-The other link shows further information about the William Martin Murphy years at Earlscliffe.
+The link shows further information about the William Martin Murphy years at Earlscliffe.

 List of Earlscliffe Residents